-Nicolas’s interest in cities stems from his background in cultural geography and personal experiences living in metropolises across Europe and Asia.
+Nicolas’s interest in cities stems from his background in geography and personal experiences living in cities across Europe and Asia.
 Dually trained in landscape architecture and urban planning, Nicolas joins Starr Whitehouse as a landscape designer with a passion for improving New York’s public space.

 At Starr Whitehouse, Nicolas is using his dual background to understand, analyze and design for the complexity of larger-scale public space projects.